nesies/packer-examples-for-vsphere/docs/getting-started/configure.md

 Edit the `config/redhat.pkrvars.hcl` file to configure the credentials for your Red Hat Subscription Manager account.

+You can also disable Red Hat Subscription Manger by setting `rhsm_enabled = false`.

 ```hcl linenums="1" title="config/rhsm.pkrvars.hcl" hl_lines="1"
 --8<-- "./builds/rhsm.pkrvars.hcl.example:10:100"
 ```